Learn something new every day

 More Info... by email

 A dial indicator, sometimes also called a clock indicator, a dial gauge, a probe indicator, or a comparator, is a measuring instrument used in many industries where precision is necessary, such as manufacturing, designing, and scientific businesses.
 The indicator is a spring-loaded spindle, or plunger, connected to a clock-faced dial.
-As the spindle moves in and out of the indicator, a needle on the dial indicates the measurement of the distance, indicating the depth of the depression.
-To use the instrument, an operator lifts the indicator's spindle with a lever, slides the item he wants to measure under it and lowers the spindle.
+As the spindle moves in and out of the indicator, a needle on the dial shows the measurement of the distance, which in turn reveals the depth of the depression.
+Using this instrument is normally pretty simple.
+An operator lifts the indicator's spindle with a lever, slides the item he or she wants to measure under it, and lowers the spindle.
 If the part varies from the reference, the indicator’s dial registers the deviation.
-On some indicators with a larger range, a smaller clock face within the larger clock face tracks each revolution of the larger dial.
+On some indicators with a larger range, a smaller face within the larger tracks each revolution.

-Digital dial indicators have digital readouts rather than the more traditional clock face readout.
+Most modern models have digital readouts rather than the more traditional clock face readout.
 Among other things, the digital technology makes it easy to switch between imperial and metric measurements.
 Some have the capability to transfer the measurement data to a computer as well, or to store data wirelessly in the cloud or some other remote database.

 There are a couple of things customers should consider when buying these tools, but a lot of the decision will be driven by the expected usage.
 Since coolants, oil, water, and other contaminants can ruin the instrument, most machinists buy waterproof and dust-proof dial indicators.
-Better indicators have jeweled movements, which offer a better lifespan though they can cost more at the outset.
+Better indicators have jeweled movements, which typically offer a better lifespan though they can cost more at the outset.
 A buyer should also usually think about whether gauge accessories, such as stands, extra contact points, and replacement parts, are available and, if so, how easy they are to obtain.

 A similar tool known as a dial test indicator is often similar and may sometimes be used in place of the more standard dial indicator, but it’s usually more precise and has more nuanced uses as well.
 Typically, test indicators have a smaller measuring range and are more precise.
 Instead of having a spindle, they have a levered arm with a balled tip that moves up and down.
 In many situations, a dial test indicator can do measurements that a dial indicator cannot do.
-Usually, a machinist has a set of both instruments.
+Most serious machinists have and use both instruments.